A Brief Introduction to Shannon's Information Theory: Channel Capacity

+The answer should be $0$, i.e., the destination cannot obtain any information at all.
 Because no matter what is being sent to the destination, the received sequence at the destination could be any $0-1$ sequence, with equal probability.
 From the received sequence, we can neither determine which sequence is the one generated at the source, nor can we determine which sequences are not the one generated at the source.

 In other words, the received sequence has no binding relation with the transmitted sequence on the channel at all, we can actually flip a fair coin to generate a sequence ourself instead of looking into the one actually received at the destination. \end{example}